The computational cost of blocking for sampling discretely observed diffusions

 First, for any experiment we expect there to be a point for which increasing the number of knots any further will only lead to a decrease in taESS---this corresponds to all costs being dominated by the cost due to a slowdown in mixing and it is clearly illustrated by sharp dips of curves on the left side of Figure \ref{fig:blocking_sin_ta_ess}.
 Second, for examples for which the target law is sufficiently different from the law of Brownian bridges we expect that some level of blocking will improve the overall computational cost.
 This is also confirmed by the declines of taESS curves toward the right side of Figure \ref{fig:blocking_sin_ta_ess}.
 We note that under the most difficult sampling regimes it was impractical to run the algorithm with even fewer blocks due to excessive execution times---had the examples been run and the curves continued, the decline in performance would have been even starker.
 Additionally, Figure \ref{fig:blocking_sin_ta_ess} is suggestive of there being an optimal value of $\delta_{m,T}$ (somewhere around $\delta_{m,T}\approx 0.1$), that is almost independent of $T$ and $m$ and that yields the highest taESS in each experiment.
-This is consistent with the results of Section \ref{sec:computational_cost_of_blocking}, where an optimal number of knots was found to be roughly $m= \ctc T^{1+\chi_1}$ for some arbitrarily small $\chi_1>0$ and some $\ctc >0$, which implies the claim about the dependence of the optimal $\delta_{m,T}$ on $T$ and $m$.
+This is consistent with the results of Section \ref{sec:computational_cost_of_blocking}, where an optimal number of knots was found to be $m= \ctc T$ for some $\ctc >0$, which implies the claim about the dependence of the optimal $\delta_{m,T}$ on $T$ and $m$.